Kong/kongponents/docs/components/catalog.md

 ## Theming

-**KCardCatalog** is for the most part a collection of KCards.
+**KCatalog** is for the most part a collection of KCards.
 To theme the cards, use the existing **KCard** theming variables [here](./card.md#theming).

 <script>